 Highlights: Playful, Energetic, Loyal

 The Alaskan Malamute may have a relatively short coat.
-However, this doesn’t mean that they aren’t big and fluffy.
-They’re powerful and energetic spitz type dog breeds hailing from the wilderness of Alaska, where night time temperatures reach below freezing.
+However, this doesn’t mean that they aren’t big or fluffy.
+This powerful yet energetic spitz type dog originated from the wilderness of Alaska, where night time temperatures reach below freezing.

-Though they may be a great dog to give a hug, it’ll be difficult trying to get them to stay still for one.
-Alaskan Malamutes love to play and have a ton of energy.
-They’re bred to be heavy workers so maybe your best chance is to tire them out first (if that’s possible).
+Though they may be a great dog to give a hug, it’ll be difficult trying to get them to stay still.
+It’s because Alaskan Malamutes love to play and have a ton of energy.
+They were bred to be diligent workers so it’s a good idea to tire them out before giving them a hug!

 Highlights: Patient, Good-natured, Loyal

 The Newfoundland is more like a massive fluffy dog.
-Weighing upwards of 150 pounds in some cases, the Newfoundland is surprisingly patient and sweet.
-Like some of the other big fluffy breeds, the Newfoundland does extremely well with children.
-In fact, they’ve been called the ultimate nanny dog.
+Weighing upwards of 150 pounds, the Newfie is a surprisingly patient and sweet dog.
+Like a few other breeds, the Newfoundland does very well with kids – often being called the “ultimate nanny dogs.”

-Though they’re great working dogs, they can also have a calm demeanor.
-In addition, they aren’t big barkers, making them some of the best large apartment dogs.
-If your kids are looking for a highly huggable dog breed, then we suggest giving the Newfoundland a long hard look.
+Newfoundlands are great working dogs, but they can also have a calm side.
+Plus, they are not big on the barking, making them some of the best large apartment dogs.
+If your kids need a huggable dog, take a long hard look at the Newfoundland.

 Highlights: Adaptable, Affectionate, Calm

 The Samoyed is the ultimate big fluffy white dog.
-These dogs come in an elegant solid white double coat that’s both thick and fluffy.
-They’re not as big as the Great Pyrenees, but coming in at roughly 50 pounds make them large dog breeds.
+These dogs come with an elegant solid white “double coat” that’s both thick and fluffy.
+They’re not as big as the Great Pyrenees, but coming in at roughly 50 lbs make them large dog breeds.